-We recognise that climate change is an important issue to consider for our investments.
-We are mindful that climate change creates material risks for our investments, and that the investment industry has a role to play in the transition to a low carbon economy.
-We aim to address climate change considerations for our investments as part of our ESG research.
+We recognise that climate change can create material risks for our investments, and that the investment industry has a role to play in the transition to a lower carbon economy.
+We aim to address climate change considerations, as they pertain to our investments, as part of our ESG research.

-CBAM has aligned operational net-zero targets with Close Brothers Group and is a signatory to the Net-Zero Asset Managers (NZAM) Initiative, which commits us to reaching net-zero emissions by 2050 across all assets under management.
+We have aligned operational net-zero targets with Close Brothers Group and we are a signatory to the Net-Zero Asset Managers (NZAM) Initiative, which commits us to reaching net-zero emissions by 2050 across all assets under management.
+Our initial NZAM target disclosure, submitted in November 2023, can be found here.